defnedmr/defnkrm/README.md

 - 💞️ I’m looking to collaborate on any project i can, please reach out to me so we can talk.
 - 📫 How to reach me: from my linkedIn profile.
-- ⚡ Fun fact: I started learning english in second grade ^-^
+- ⚡ Fun fact: I am learning Spanish ^-^

 <!---
 defnkrm/defnkrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.